Name: Nicole Rietmann

 JL: How did you end up in this role?

 NR: I’ve been interested in a career in publishing since high school.
-After graduating with a B.A. in English and minor in Professional Writing and Psychology, I attended graduate school for an M.A. in English and Publishing.
-During grad school I had an internship with the Chemical Heritage Foundation in Philadelphia, working on their quarterly magazine, and I found I really enjoyed working with science-based publications.
+After graduating with a B.A. in English and a minor in professional writing and psychology, I attended graduate school for an M.A. in English and publishing.
+During grad school, I had an internship with the Chemical Heritage Foundation in Philadelphia, working on their quarterly magazine, and I found I really enjoyed working with science-based publications.
 My first job out of grad school was as an assistant copy editor with the American Geophysical Union (AGU).
-I spent three years in total at AGU (one as an assistant copy editor, two as a copy editor), and after moving to Massachusetts and working remotely for AGU for a year, I was lucky enough to land a copy editor position at AMS in Boston not long after AGU announced its plans to outsource most of its publications department.
+I spent three years in total at AGU (one as an assistant copy editor, two as a copy editor), and after moving to Massachusetts and working remotely for AGU for a year, I was lucky enough to land a copy editor position at the American Meteorological Society (AMS) in Boston not long after AGU announced its plans to outsource most of its publications department.

 JL: What’s a typical day like for you?

 NR: I work at home two days a week and commute into the office the other three.
 Other than the occasional meetings or events, I spend most of my day at my desk working on manuscripts and proofs.
 I also do some troubleshooting for LaTeX submissions, and I occasionally edit books or work on other projects.

 “I enjoy being able to improve something, which I think is why I prefer editing to writing.”